- The Option Premium

 The alternative, holding without protection because you "should" be comfortable with the risk, leads to stress, poor decisions, and eventually revenge trading when the position does give back profits.

-Better to collar it, sleep well, and let your thesis continue developing within defined boundaries.
+Better to add the put, sleep well, and let your thesis continue developing within defined boundaries.

 The Bottom Line

-The LEAPS collar on an existing PMCC isn't a strategy you learn and then apply robotically.
+A protective put on a PMCC isn't a strategy you learn and then apply robotically.
 It's a tactical adjustment you make when specific circumstances, profitable positions, elevated uncertainty, upcoming events, create a mismatch between your exposure and your comfort level.

 Done properly, it lets you stay in a trade you believe in while removing the anxiety that leads to premature exits or frozen decision-making.

-The difference comes down to honest self-assessment about what you actually believe will happen, how much risk you can genuinely tolerate, and whether the cost of protection is worth the peace of mind it provides.
+The difference comes down to honest self-assessment about what you actually believe will happen, how much risk you can genuinely tolerate, and whether the cost of protection (often near zero) is worth the peace of mind it provides.

 There's no shame in admitting you've made enough money that losing it would hurt.
-The collar is simply a tool for acknowledging that reality while staying in the game.
+The put is simply a tool for acknowledging that reality while staying in the game.

 Use it when it fits.
 Skip it when it doesn't.
 And always, always run the numbers before you put the trade on.